Cloudwalker1986/annotations/src/Request/README.md

 ## Request Parameter

-One advantage of the module **Request** within the registration of method the for the request you can define parameters for the method which will be parsed either by the GET|POST parameters, by the request URI or by the raw body content.
+The advantage of this module is the parameter signature for methods.
+For a HTTP request you can define parameters which will be parsed either by the GET|POST  or RawBodyParameter parameters.

 #### Example one
 ```php